aerni/statamic-advanced-seo/README.md

 ![Statamic](https://flat.badgen.net/badge/Statamic/3.0+/FF269E) ![Packagist version](https://flat.badgen.net/packagist/v/aerni/advanced-seo/latest) ![Packagist Total Downloads](https://flat.badgen.net/packagist/dt/aerni/advanced-seo)

 # Advanced SEO
-Advanced SEO is comprehensive and robust solution that provides all the tools you need to step up your SEO game.
-Its flexible approach lets you disable core functionality, letting you tailor the addon to your projects needs.
-You don't need Google Tag Manager or don't want to use the built in Sitemaps?
-Simply disable it in the config.
+Advanced SEO is a comprehensive and robust SEO addon that provides all the tools you need to step up your game.
+It's designed with flexibility in mind, letting you tailor the functionality to your projects needs.
+You don't use Google Tag Manager?
+Simply disable the feature in the config.

 ## Features
-- Comprehensive multi-site support
+- Multi-site support
-- Support for Collection and Taxonomy defaults
+- Site and content defaults
-- Great UI experience when defining SEO data on an entry or term
+- Custom source fieldtype for a great user experience
-- Generator for your Open Graph and Twitter images
+- Social images generator
+- Fine-grained user permissions
 - Sitemap
-- Fine-grained user permissions
-- The data is stored in its own Stache store
 - Support for Statamic's Git integration
+- Highly flexible by design

 ## Installation
 Install the addon using Composer: